 While field markings are the best way to identify sparrows, it is not always possible to get a good look at a bird for a positive identification.
 Instead, other ways to identify the birds may be necessary.

 - Range and Habitat: Even when migrating, birds prefer familiar habitats.
-When you find a sparrow that seems unclear, compare it to species typically found in the same habitat in that range to make identification easier.
+When you find a sparrow that seems unclear, compare it to species typically found in the same habitat in that range to make proper identification easier.

 - Song: Some sparrows have remarkably distinct songs that can make identification simple if you’re familiar with them.
 Listen to the pitch, speed and tone of the bird’s song and compare it to recordings or song descriptions to help with identification.